 Integrated energy systems encompass both coordinated and tightly coupled energy system designs.
 In a coordinated energy system multiple energy generators may interact within a grid balancing area, involving loosely coupled electrical, thermal, and chemical networks, as well as various scales of energy storage, to provide reliable, sustainable, and affordable energy to a variety of energy users.
 A tightly coupled energy system involves co-design and co-control of multiple energy generators and energy users that are directly integrated via thermal, electrical, chemical means, which may include various forms of energy storage, working together to provide the lowest cost electricity to the grid while also supporting production of other commodities.

-INL has been evaluating IES for a number of years via the DOE Office of Nuclear Energy Integrated Energy Systems Program (formerly Nuclear-Renewable Hybrid Energy Systems).
-INL researchers have developed and continue to enhance analysis tools to optimize the design and operation of candidate IES configurations – see System Simulation for more information and related reports.
-The lab has also developed nonnuclear, electrically heated test and demonstration facilities to support IES development.
-These facilities are summarized in Experimental Systems, with many new subsystems coming online in 2020.
+The DOE national laboratories, led by Idaho National Laboratory (INL), have been evaluating IES for a number of years via the DOE Office of Nuclear Energy Integrated Energy Systems Program (formerly Nuclear-Renewable Hybrid Energy Systems).
+INL researchers, in partnership with researchers at Argonne National Laboratory (ANL) and Oak Ridge National Laboratory (ORNL), have developed and continue to enhance a suite of analysis tools to optimize the design and operation of candidate IES configurations – see System Simulation for more information and related reports.
+The lab has also developed nonnuclear, electrically heated test and demonstration facilities to support IES development and demonstration.
+These facilities are summarized in Experimental Systems, with significant system testing being conducted in 2021, and new systems coming online to further enhance demonstration capabilities in 2022 and 2023.

 As advanced reactor technologies come into the marketplace (e.g., high temperature reactors), even more opportunities will arise for integrating these innovative energy systems into new or existing industrial infrastructure.
-The IES program activities have been coordinated with DOE's Energy Efficiency and Renewable Energy (EERE) Fuel Cell Technologies Office (FCTO) since ~2014, with formal cost-share activities since 2018.
+The IES program activities have been coordinated with DOE's Energy Efficiency and Renewable Energy (EERE) Hydrogen and Fuel Cell Technologies Office (HFTO) since ~2014, with formal cost-share activities since 2018.
 Additional collaboration with DOE's Office of Fossil Energy (FE) was initiated in 2019.
 Demonstration activities related to the current fleet of light water reactors are managed by the DOE-NE LWRS Program Flexible Plant Operations & Generation Pathway.
+In 2021, the IES program additionally partnered with the National Reactor Innovation Center (NRIC) to begin the design of an advanced reactor IES test bed for future demonstrations (see the April 2021 NRIC Integrated Energy Systems Demonstration Pre-Conceptual Designs report for further information).

-Evolution of the electrical grid, and a general trend to enhance adoption of clean, non-emitting energy generation and use across all energy sectors, will require more coordination of multiple energy generation sources across traditionally independent energy use sectors.
+Evolution of the electrical grid, and a domestic and global trend to enhance adoption of clean, non-emitting energy generation and use across all energy sectors, will require more coordination of multiple energy generation sources across traditionally independent energy use sectors.

 The Future of Energy: Integrated Hybrid Systems